 How do you know if a particular lawyer is the right lawyer for you?

 Not all lawyers are equal.
 Some may have more experience, while some may have more experience ‘specific’ to your circumstances than others.
 There are attorneys who routinely seek to settle cases out of court, and there are those who take their arguments before a judge and jury more often.
 If you select the wrong legal representation for your case, the results could range from disappointing to tragic.
 So, don’t be afraid to ask questions, and don’t feel the need to make an on-the-spot decision.
-Be observant of each lawyer’s office environment, staff courtesy and professionalism for indicators of competence and experience.
+Be observant of each lawyer’s office environment, staff courtesy, and professionalism for indicators of competence and experience.
 Consider the attorney’s reputation in the community.
-Make your decision based on sound judgment and fact.
+Make your decision based on sound judgment and facts.

 Here are some questions you should consider asking any attorney that you are considering hiring:

 - How long have you been practicing law?